William957-web/My-CTF-Challenges/README.md

 - Author: Whale120

 # CTFs
-Each Challeges will be rated its difficulty from 1~10, basically I want to rate them under the same standards...kinda hard XD. so the difficulty rate would just be suitable standard in a CTF
+Each Challeges will be rated its difficulty from 1~10, basically I want to rate them under the same standards...kinda hard XD. so the difficulty rate would just be a suitable standard in one CTF

 ## No Hack No CTF
 ### 2025